 “One of the others like me?”
 I asked.
 All this Aberration stuff was interesting, but I want to know who else can see these things.
 Someone I can talk to that actually knows how fucking insane all of this is.

 “Yes.
 We currently have three other Cognizants working with us.
 You will get to meet them soon enough, if you choose to join us.”

 “Depends, what’s the pay like and is there health insurance?”
 I quipped back at him.
 I want answers, not some vague offers and sci-fi names.

 “I’m sure you’re being sarcastic, but yes.
 We do offer a hefty pay.
 Dental coverage too, if that interests you.
 Anyway, time is somewhat of the essence here.
 You are a Cognizant, someone who possesses the ability to see an Aberration.
 With some honing of your ability, you can eventually see into the other dimensions as well.”

 “Very.
 As I said, only about one percent of the population has this ability, and most of them go mad from it at a young age.
 It frequently gets misconstrued as a myriad of mental illnesses, and sometimes what they see is so horrible it just breaks them outright.
 There have been quite a few that put their abilities to good use for personal gain, though.”

 “And you want to recruit me?”

 “We would like your assistance, yes.
-If we have more Cognizants on hand, we can find Aberrations quicker, have you all in different locations keeping an eye on things.
-We will do all the heavy lifting when it comes to getting rid of the ones that appear, we just need you to be our canary, so to speak.”
+If we have more Cognizants on hand, we can find Aberrations more quickly, and have you all in different locations keeping an eye on things.
+We will do all the heavy lifting when it comes to getting rid of the ones that appear.
+We just need you to be our canary, so to speak.”